emmachollet/ArtificialData_Streambugs_SDMs/README.md

 ### A3_outputs_streambugs

-Folders and files (csv and pdf) produced by the script "main_sdms.r".
+Folders and files (csv and pdf) produced by the script `main_streambugs.r`.
 Refer to their name for their content.

 ### B1_scripts_SDMs